 Want to find some of the best places to stay in Yosemite?
 Allow us to introduce you to some of the best lodging in Yosemite National Park, and uncover options just beyond the park border for unique accommodations in Yosemite Mariposa County at large.
-You’ll discover a wide array of hotels, motels, vacation rentals, bed and breakfast properties, and campgrounds, at a range of prices that makes Yosemite lodging in Mariposa County affordable for any budget.
+You’ll discover a wide array of Yosemite hotels, motels, vacation rentals in Yosemite and surrounding areas.
+Find a bed and breakfast near Yosemite, and get back to nature in a campground in Yosemite Mariposa County, at a range of prices that makes Yosemite lodging in Mariposa County affordable for any budget.

 Begin by exploring your preferred lodging category.
 You’ll be able to quickly filter by region, budget, and important amenities to narrow in on your ideal place to stay.

-Yosemite hotels and motels provide a traditional lodging experience, with full-service housekeeping, convenient dining rooms and more.
+Yosemite and the County of Mariposa lodging options provide a traditional experience, with full-service housekeeping, convenient dining rooms and more.

 In Yosemite Mariposa County, you can choose a spacious resort-style lodging with multiple pools, hot tubs, and plenty of onsite activities including restaurants and a full-service spa at Tenaya Lodge at Yosemite.
 Or you can opt for simplicity with the clean comfort of a nine-room owner-operated property like River Rock Inn, located close to a rich selection of shops and restaurants in downtown Mariposa.